wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-microsoft-teams-apps/includes/2-what-are-microsoft-teams-apps.md

 ### Messages

 Messages are the heart of collaboration in Teams.
-Your app can allow users to invoke your app's API from a message, sending the contents of the message to your app for processing or action.
+With a messaging extension action command, your app can allow users to invoke your app's API from a message, sending the contents of the message to your app for processing or action.
 Your app can respond by presenting a form (a task todule) to the user to collect more information, sending a reply to the original message, or sending a message directly to the user.

 ### Writing messages

-Your app can help users craft more effect messages by enabling them to search in an external system, and insert the results of that search in a rich, structured format complete with actionable buttons.
+Your app can help users craft more effect messages by enabling them to search, or take action, in an external system, and insert the results in a rich, structured format complete with actionable buttons.

 There are three ways your app can help users create better messages:

-* **Search extensions** allowing them to quickly search an external system, preview the results of that search, then insert the result into the chat as a rich card.
+* **Messaging Extension - search commands** allowing them to quickly search an external system, preview the results of that search, then insert the result into the chat as a rich card.

-* **Link unfurling** allows your app to monitor web domains you're interested in.
+* **Messaging Extension - link unfurling** allows your app to monitor web domains you're interested in.
 When a URL containing that domain is pasted into the compose message box, your app's API will be invoked, allowing you to add a rich card to the message with additional information about the item being linked to.

-* **Action extensions** present your user with a modal form (a task module), submit the results of the form to your app, then either insert a message into the conversation directly, or create part of a message the user can edit before sending to the conversation.
+* **Messaging Extension - action commands** present your user with a modal form (a task module), submit the results of the form to your app, then either insert a message into the conversation directly, or create part of a message the user can edit before sending to the conversation.

 ## User Interface (UI) elements